FREE 5-Ingredient Recipe EBook

 Ingredients & Substitutions

-Here I explain the best ingredients for my stuffed zucchini with Italian sausage recipe, what each one does, and substitution options.
+Here I explain the best ingredients for my stuffed zucchini recipe, what each one does, and substitution options.
 For measurements, see the recipe card.

-- Zucchini – This recipe for stuffed zucchini will work with zucchini of any size, but you may need to adjust the amount of stuffing if yours are very small or very large.
+- Zucchini – This recipe for stuffed zucchini will work with zucchini of any size, but I used medium ones.
+You may need to adjust the amount of stuffing if yours are very small or very large.
 You can also make it with yellow squash!
-If you have leftover zucchini use it to make zucchini lasagna next.
+If you have leftover zucchini use it to make my zucchini lasagna or zucchini casserole next.

-- Parmesan Cheese – This goes inside the filling.
+- Grated Parmesan Cheese – Parmesan melts into the sausage mixture and makes it taste more savory.
 I used pre-grated parmesan for convenience, but fresh would taste even better.

-- Italian Seasoning – You can use store-bought or make your own Italian seasoning recipe in 5 minutes.
-If you don’t have all the needed herbs, you can substitute any combination of dried basil, oregano, thyme, or rosemary.
-Fresh herbs (such as fresh oregano or basil) would also work nicely, but you’d need 3 times the amount, as their flavor is less intense than dried.
+- Italian Seasoning – You can use store-bought or make my Italian seasoning recipe in 5 minutes.
+If you don’t have all the needed herbs, feel free to substitute any combination of dried basil, oregano, thyme, or rosemary.
+Fresh herbs also work, but you’d need 3 times the amount, as their flavor is less intense than dried.

 How To Make Stuffed Zucchini Boats